mesonbuild/meson/docs/markdown/Builtin-options.md

 ### Core options

-Options that are labled "per machine" in the table are set per machine.
+Options that are labeled "per machine" in the table are set per machine.
 Prefixing the option with `build.` just affects the build machine configuration, while unprefixed just affects the host machine configuration, respectively.
 Using the option as-is with no prefix affects all machines.
 For example: